abpframework/abp/docs/en/Blog-Posts/2022-07-26 v6_0_Preview/POST.md

 ![](maui-template.png)

 ABP Framework provides MAUI startup templates with **v6.0**.
-You can create a new MAUI project with command below:
+You can create a new MAUI project with the command below:

 ```bash
 abp new Acme.BookStore -t maui